igaalp/Getting-and-Cleaning-Data---Course-Project/README.md

 # Getting-and-Cleaning-Data---Course-Project
-this project aims to write an R code that gathers data sets and provides a tidy data
+This project aims to write an R code that gathers data sets and provides a tidy data

+The data sets x, y  and subject are created by combining data from train and test (using rbind) x columns are renamed using the data read in the file "features.txt" ( second column) the variable goodcolumns allows to retrieve which columns contains either the string "mean()" or the string "std()" the dataset x is subsetted on these goodcolumns the activity number is replace by the activity name

+a mergeddata is crzeated by binding the data  contained in  subject, x and y groups of subject and activity are created in mergedgroup

+the final tidydata sumamrises the mergedgroup using the function mean()